 Letters about Len

-In this section, were please to reprint letters, emails, and other commentary from those of you knew Len, or have enjoyed this web site.
-Please feel free to contact us anytime.
-Thanks
+In this section, we’re please to reprint letters, emails, and other commentary from those of you who knew Len Frank, or have enjoyed this web site.
+Please feel free to contact us anytime at [email protected].
+Thanks…

 I was tasked with completing a review of lenfrank.com and have attached the result for you.
 The review explains my prior knowledge (none) of Len Frank and my current view (very high) of his work.

 Several of the selections have stray paragraph commands inserted which make for odd breaks in the text flow.

 Thanks for a great site.
 It should come online at www.lacar.com in the near future.

 I knew Len from a coffee house (Gaga’s) in Long Beach.
 He was a quite nice guy.
 It nice to see some of his family history.
 I am on the political left.
 If I remember correctly he personally wasn’t on the left, but I could sense that he had some history there.
 Now I see why.
 I always enjoyed talking to him.